carrosa79/carrosa79/README.md

  my knowledge to an increasingly increasingly high and specialised level.

- Available for Coordination and Technical Support Service
+ Available for Coordination and Technical Support Service Technician
 - 📫 How to reach me  How to reach me ... +393291624607
 c.dalise@live.com
 - 😄 Pronouns: aerialoperator